Michael Caine: Awards and honours

 Caine has been nominated for an Oscar six times, winning his first Academy Award for the 1986 film Hannah and Her Sisters, and his second in 2000 for The Cider House Rules, in both cases as a supporting actor.
 His performance in Educating Rita in 1983 earned him the BAFTA and Golden Globe Award for Best Actor.
-Caine is one of only two actors nominated for an Academy Award for acting in every consecutive decade from the 1960s to 2000s (the other one being Jack Nicholson); Laurence Olivier was also nominated for an acting Oscar in five consecutive decades (from the 1930s through the 1970s) as was Denzel Washington (from the 1980s to the 2020s).
+Caine is one of only four actors nominated for an Academy Award for acting in five consecutive decades, and only one of two from the 1960s to 2000s (the other one being Jack Nicholson); Laurence Olivier was also nominated for an acting Oscar in five consecutive decades (from the 1930s through the 1970s) as was Denzel Washington (from the 1980s to the 2020s).
 Paul Newman received acting Oscar nominations at least once per each of five distinct decades (from the 1950s to the 2000s)—albeit not consecutively, having been overlooked throughout the 1970s.

 Caine appeared in seven films that were ranked in the BFI's 100 greatest British films of the 20th century.

 Caine was appointed as Commander of the Order of the British Empire (CBE) in the 1992 Birthday Honours, and in the 2000 Birthday Honours he was knighted (as Sir Maurice Micklewhite, CBE) by Queen Elizabeth II at Buckingham Palace for his contribution to cinema.
 In a tribute to his background, he stated: "I was named after my father and I was knighted in his name because I love my father.
 I always kept my real name—I'm a very private and family-orientated person."
 In 2000 he received a BAFTA Academy Fellowship Award.

 In 2008, Caine was awarded the prize for Outstanding Contribution to Showbusiness at the Variety Club Awards.
 On 5 January 2011 he was honored as Commander of the Ordre des Arts et des Lettres by France's culture minister, Frédéric Mitterrand.
 In May 2012, Caine was awarded the Honorary Freedom of the London Borough of Southwark as a person of distinction and eminence of the borough.
 In 2017, Caine was the recipient of the Golden Plate Award of the American Academy of Achievement.
 His Golden Plate was presented by Awards Council member Peter Jackson.